General format, style, and color

 - Right-click and choose Paste Styles or press Alt/Option + V

-To set the Default Style from the Format Panel:
+To set the Default Style a stencil:

 Questions & Answers